 FIGS IN THE BALKANS

 If you find yourself near the Adriatic part of the Balkans (Croatia, Montenegro, etc.), you’ll notice most natives have at least one or two fig trees in their back yard.
 Strike up a conversation and you’re in for a story about a grandfather who keeps a shoebox full of dried figs stuffed with nuts.
+(It’s no surprise we decided to go with the Adriatic fig jam.)

 Large fig production in the Balkans today is done on fig plantations.
 Harvest success depends on moisture and warmth.
 Although they prefer dry areas (as long as their roots can go deep in the ground to get the water during drier periods), figs they do require some moisture.